Filling some gaps

 I am a war baby and, as such, am to be pitied.
 Questions like "which war" will be steadfastly ignored.
 The bare fact that I was actually born is more than enough information to be going on with.
 It is pertinent to say that I spent all of my formative years living within a spit of the Atlantic The sea played a huge role in my development.
 So did music.
 Not just the "pop" music of the day, but all kinds.
 Of course, it helped that the pop music of my young days included all kind of music!
 Remember Mantovani?
 Dave Brubeck?
 Dylan?
 Peter, Paul and Mary?
 Bill Haley?
 Alma Cogan?
 Mantovani and his Music of the blasted Mountains!
 Et al!
 Magic days.
-Days longer, brighter, warmer and fuller that the post-formative ones.
+Days longer, brighter, warmer and fuller than the post-formative ones.
 Or so it seemed...
 But that's regressive.
+(Actually though, the word "regressive" is not meant to be an apology!
+If we were prepared to be a shade more regressive in our thinking we might just learn something from history, because we don't seem to!
+We charge ahead, changing things simply because they can be changed, with little or no regard for the consequences.
+That can't be right...can it?)
+Besides, every civilisation that I am aware of, "progressed" itself into oblivion.

-Above: What - I hear you ask - is such a picture doing on the page of a musician's website?
+Above: What - I hear you ask - is such a picture doing on the page of someone who has spent most of his life either sitting at a typewriter or blowing jazz in smoke-filled clubs?
 The answer is simple - I was not always an unfit, itinerate, boozing reprobate.
 Buy the book and you can read all about it!

 After the military, I did what most army musicians did - I joined the big band circuit in London, which inevitably led to the recording session scene.
 Demanding work, that.
 But hellishly rewarding.
 Though I will not be specifiic, I can be heard footling about on records you may well have in your possession.
 They'll be antiques now, of course.
 Just like myself.
 And, if you do own one, you too, for that matter.